segmentio/ecs-logs-js/README.md

 Type: `'emerg' | 'alert' | 'crit' | 'error' | 'warn' | 'notice' | 'info' | 'debug'`<br />
 Default: `'debug'`

-Sets the max log level to output.
-By setting this option to `'info'`, it can be used to disable debug logs in production.
+Sets the maximum log level that will be output.
+By setting this option to 'info', it can be used to disable debug logs in production.

 ##### devMode